Simmonsj10/Kickstarter-Analysis/README.md

 ### Challenges and Difficulties Encountered
+The Kickstarter data set contains historical outcomes, which are not indicative of future performance.
+We lack qualitative insights and campaign strategies that may enhance campaign outcomes.
 The data set offers limited information on who donated and why someone donated to a particular campaign.
 Our analysis platform (excel) is insufficient to perform text analysis, which limits our ability to draw key insights.

 ## Results
 Based on the analysis above, we have three recommendations:
-1. Theater campaigns are a good space to run a fund raising campaign as they succeed more often than not.
+1. Run a Theater campaigns.
+These fund raising campaigns succeed more often than not.
-2. Theater campaigns are most likely to succeed if launched in May.
+2. Run a Theater campaigns in May and avoid running a campaign in December.
+Campaigns are most likely to succeed if launched in May and least likely to succeed if launched in December.
-3. Among plays, low fund raising goals are more likely to succeed.
+3. Set fund raising goals below $5,000.
+These campaigns more likely to succeed than large fund raising goals (+$20,000).

 ### Limitations of the dataset
 While these recommendations align well with the analysis above, past performance is not indicative of future results.
 There may be other unforeseen factors that contribute to the success or failure of a fund raising campaign such as fund raiser awareness and reach.
 It is also possible that campaign description may impact the outcome.
 Overall, our data set provides very few signals on what prompted donors to pledge money toward a particular campaign.